 - A. The bulletin boards are considered "Restricted" and are limited to use by the Brenau Community.
-The word "posters" refers to any advertisement or notification placed on bulletin boards, in or around hallways, or stairwells, etc... - B. Improperly affixed notices will be removed and any damages assessed will be charged to the responsible organization or person. - C. Notices which do not have accurate or adequate information or are outdated will be removed. - D. The following guidelines have been established for the posting of notices (electronic or paper format): - 1.
+The word "posters" refers to any advertisement or notification placed on bulletin boards, in or around hallways, or stairwells, etc. - B. Improperly affixed notices will be removed and any damages assessed will be charged to the responsible organization or person. - C. Notices which do not have accurate or adequate information or are outdated will be removed. - D. The following guidelines pertain to recognized student organizations using the Brenau name or graphics: - 1.
+Persons using social media resources as representatives of Brenau shall have no expectation of privacy over such use.

+- 2. Persons using social media shall adhere to all university policies and procedures. c.
+Persons using social media shall adhere to acceptable standards of personal conduct outlined in student and faculty/staff guidelines. - 3.
+The university administration takes no responsibility for content published by others on social media sites. - 4.
+Persons using social media shall not regard or use social media in any way as to be construed as an official communication channel between representatives of the university and any of its constituencies. - 5.
+Persons responsible for administering social media activities must monitor activity and keep information published on those sites accurate and up to date. - E. The following guidelines have been established for the posting of notices (electronic or paper format): - 1.
 All notices should reflect only activities of University departments or registered student organizations and must be approved by the Assistant Director of Student Engagement or your Regional Campus Director. - 2.
 Notices should be placed on bulletin boards (with thumb tacks, pushpins, or staples) or non-painted opaque surfaces (with masking tape on the back, not across the corners).
 Scotch tape shall not be used. - 3.
 Notices may not be placed on the exterior surfaces of any campus building, trees, lamp post, or fences. - 4.
 Notices to be posted in a residence hall or sorority house must be approved. - 5.
 Departments and organizations are responsible for litter generated by their own handouts and handbills. - 6.
 Advertising which promotes the use and/or sale of alcohol or other illicit activities is prohibited. - 7.
 Non-University advertisements may be posted with approval by the Assistant Director of Student Engagement on the community bulletin boards in Owens Student Center only or by the Regional Campus Director in a designated area. - 8.
 All notices advertising off-campus housing availability must be approved by the Director of Residence Life or Regional Campus Director.